nz0001na/handson-ml/GANs/Readme.md

 ## GTN
 Generative Teaching Network (GTN), first introduced in Generative Teaching Networks: Accelerating Neural Architecture Search by Learning to Generate Synthetic Training Data (Such et al. 2019), https://arxiv.org/abs/1912.07768.
 Essentially, a GTN is composed of a generator (i.e. teacher), which produces synthetic data, and a student, which is trained on this data for some task.
 The key difference between GTNs and GANs is that GTN models work cooperatively (as opposed to adversarially).

+## Deep fakes
+Few-Shot Adversarial Learning of Realistic Neural Talking Head Models (Zakharov, Shysheya, Burkov, and Lempitsky, 2019): https://arxiv.org/abs/1905.08233

+## De-identification
+Curious to learn more about how you can de-identify (anonymize) a face while preserving essential facial attributes in order to conceal an identity?
+Check out this paper!

+De-identification without losing faces (Li and Lyu, 2019): https://arxiv.org/abs/1902.04202

+## GAN Fingerprints
+Concerned about distinguishing between real images and fake GAN generated images?
+See how GANs leave fingerprints!

+Attributing Fake Images to GANs: Learning and Analyzing GAN Fingerprints (Yu, Davis, and Fritz, 2019): https://arxiv.org/abs/1811.08180

 # Evaluation